By Angela Noel

 Ragnar began in Utah in 2004.
 Dreamed up by Steve Hill, his son Dan, and Dan’s college roommate Tanner Bell (incidentally, my friend Doug happens to know both the younger Hill and Tanner from his school days), Ragnar combines fitness, teamwork, and a love of the outdoors.
 Teams race across road or trail in a twenty-four hour relay.
 It’s grueling, sweaty, smelly, and glorious.

 Two types of Ragnar give teams the chance to run across miles of either pavement, while changing in a van and sleeping in school gymnasiums; or trail, camping in one spot.
-In the latter, runners race around trails designed to be varying degrees of difficulty: hard, punishing, and nigh-on impossible.
+In the latter, runners race around trails designed to be varying degrees of difficult: hard, punishing, and nigh-on impossible.
 (Okay, its not that bad, but go with me here.)
 Presenting different challenges, both flavors of Ragnar leave dirt in your mouth, blisters on your toes, and a curious nonchalance about changing clothes in mixed company.

 Ragnar is for Runners (kind of)

 I am not a natural runner.
 Though I like to think I am.
 I tend to injure myself quite a lot.
 Remember the post about climbing Mt.
 Democrat in Colorado?
 I had a fractured hip from running (but didn’t know it during the climb).
 I’ve been to dozens of sessions of physical therapy to build up strength in my gluteus medius and other hard to pronounce muscles in my hip and groin that scream bloody murder when I run.
 And yet, I persist.
 I’m not a natural runner, no. But, I am a runner.
 And maybe also a nut.
 Turns out, Ragnar is for runners and for nuts.
 Thus, I fit right in.